Build History Phase 5

 Engine Rebuild

-The engines were already strengthened in the original build so this will primarily be a refresher build with the addition of new pistons to complete the setup by lowereing the CR to around 8:1.
+The engines were already strengthened in the original build so this will primarily be a refresher build with the addition of new pistons to complete the setup by lowering the CR to around 8.8:1.

-Phase 1 Build Phase 2 Build Phase 3 Build Phase 4 Build Phase 5 Build General History Multimedia Library Picture Gallery Tuning\Setup E-Mail Me Links & Contacts SkylineR33 Home TwinEngineMini Home
+Phase 1 Build Phase 2 Build Phase 3 Build Phase 4 Build Phase 5 Build Bits & Bobs General History Multimedia Library Picture Gallery Tuning\Setup E-Mail Me Links & Contacts SkylineR33 Home TwinEngineMini Home